 An introduction to intaglio and relief processes including drypoint, engraving, etching, aquatint, monoprints, woodcut and linocut.
 The development of imagery incorporating conceptual concerns in conjunction with specific techniques will be a crucial element in the progression of prints.
 Historical and contemporary references will be discussed to further enhance understanding of various techniques.
 Critiques will be held regularly with each assignment; critical analysis of prints utilizing correct printmaking terminology is expected.
 A final project of portfolio making and a portfolio exchange of an editioned print are required.

-An introduction to the practice of sculpture in a contemporary and historical context.
-A series of directed projects will address various material and technical processes such as construction, modeling, casting and carving.
-Other projects will focus primarily on conceptual and critical strategies over material concerns.
-By the end of the course, students will have developed a strong understanding of basic principles of contemporary sculpture and have acquired basic skills and knowledge of materials and techniques.
-Further, students will be expected to have formed an awareness of conceptual and critical issues in current sculptural practice, establishing a foundation for continued training and self-directed work in sculpture and other artistic disciplines.
-Two three-hour class meetings per week.
+An exploration of three-dimensional concepts, form, expression and aesthetics.
+In a series of directed projects students will encounter a range of materials and technical processes including construction, modeling and carving.
+Projects will include conceptual and critical strategies integrated with material concerns.
+By the end of the course students will have developed a strong understanding of basic principles of contemporary sculpture and acquired the skills and technical knowledge of materials to create accomplished works of three-dimensional expression.
+Students will develop an awareness of conceptual and critical issues in current and historical sculptural practice, establishing a foundation for continued training and self-directed work in sculpture and other artistic disciplines.

 An introduction to black-and-white still photography.
 The basic elements of photographic technique will be taught as a means to explore both general pictorial structure and photography’s own unique visual language.
 Emphasis will be centered less on technical concerns and more on investigating how images can become vessels for both ideas and deeply human emotions.
 Weekly assignments, weekly critiques, readings, and slide lectures about the work of artist-photographers, one short paper, and a final portfolio involving an independent project of choice.
 Two three-hour meetings per week.

 (Offered as ARHA 221 and FAMS 221) This introductory course is designed for students with no prior experience in video production.
 The aim is both technical and creative.
-We will begin with the literal foundation of the moving image--the frame--before moving through shot and scene construction, lighting, sound-image concepts and final edit.
+We will begin with the literal foundation of the moving image—the frame—before moving through shot and scene construction, lighting, sound-image concepts, and final edit.
 In addition to instruction in production equipment and facilities, the course will also explore cinematic form and structure through weekly readings, screenings and discussion.
-Each student will work on a series of exercises, a collaborative project and a final video assignment.
-There will be one 3-hour class and one film screening each week.
+Each student will work on a series of production exercises and a final video assignment.

 This course explores the visual structures of natural things.
 The processes and disciplines of drawing, acrylic painting, watercolor and sculpture will be used to examine natural subjects such as plants, animals, landscape and the figure.
 We will work directly from life.
 Out-of-class trips will be frequent to access natural subject matter not found in the classroom.